newtonkiragu/blog/_posts/2020-05-03-my-journey-as-a-software-developer-part2.md

 {% endhighlight %}

 And in JavaScript:
-PS: this is the code I am using to wish you... up there
+PS: this is the code I am using to wish you...

 {% highlight javascript %}